-Set forth below are the material contracts of Cervus, other than those entered into in the normal course of business with the exception of those upon which we are substantially dependent, entered into within the last financial year or before the last financial year and that are still in effect:
+Set forth below are the material contracts of Cervus, other than those entered into in the normal course of business with the exception of those upon which Cervus is substantially dependent, entered into within the last financial year or before the last financial year and that are still in effect:

-- 1. A Dealership Agreement between John Deere Limited and Cervus AG Equipment LP operating as Agro Equipment Ltd., dated June 14, 2007 (See "Description of the Business Economic Dependence"). - 2.
-A Dealership Agreement between John Deere Limited and Cervus AG Equipment LP operating as Farm & Garden Centre, dated October 2, 2008 (See "Description of the Business Economic Dependence"). - 3.
-A Convertible Debenture Indenture between Cervus Equipment Corporation and Computershare Trust Company of Canada providing for the issue of the Debentures dated as of July 24, 2012 (See "Significant Events in Past Three Years - 2012 - \$34.5 Million Public Offering of 6.0% Convertible Debentures" and see "Description of 6.0% Convertible Debentures"). - 4.
-An Amended and Restated Credit Agreement among Cervus Equipment Corporation as borrower, The Toronto-Dominion Bank and the other banks and financial institutions from time to time party thereto as lenders, and The Toronto-Dominion Bank as agent for the lenders with The Toronto-Dominion Bank as lead arranger and The Toronto-Dominion Bank as collateral agent, dated as of November 12, 2013.
-The Amended and Restated Credit Agreement provides Cervus with bank credit facilities available for its current use in the aggregate amount of approximately \$45 million.
-As at December 31, 2013, no amounts have been drawn under the credit facilities.
+1. A Dealership Agreement dated June 14, 2007 between John Deere Limited and Cervus AG Equipment LP operating as Agro Equipment for certain of Cervus' John Deere dealerships (See "Description of the Business - Economic Dependence").

+- 2. A Dealership Agreement dated October 2, 2008 between John Deere Limited and Cervus AG Equipment LP operating as Farm & Garden Centre for certain of Cervus' John Deere dealerships, as amended by way of a letter agreement dated January 20, 2015 (See "Description of the Business Economic Dependence"). - 3.
+A Convertible Debenture Indenture between Cervus Equipment Corporation and Computershare Trust Company of Canada providing for the issue of the Debentures dated as of July 24, 2012 (See "Significant Events in Past Three Years - \$34.5 Million Public Offering of 6.0% Convertible Debentures" and see "Description of 6.0% Convertible Debentures"). - 4.
+A Second Amended and Restated Credit Agreement dated as of December 17, 2014 among Cervus Equipment Corporation as borrower, and the subsidiaries of Cervus Equipment Corporation as guarantors, and The Toronto-Dominion Bank and the other banks and financial institutions from time to time party thereto as lenders, and The Toronto-Dominion Bank as agent for the lenders, the swap lenders and the cash management providers and with The Toronto-Dominion Bank as lead arranger and sole bookrunner (See "Significant Events in Past Three Years New Credit Facilities"). - 5.
+A Credit Agreement dated August 20, 2014, and agreed to on December 9, 2014, among Cervus Equipment Corporation as borrower, the subsidiaries of Cervus Equipment Corporation as guarantors, and Farm Credit Canada as lender (See "Significant Events in Past Three Years - New Credit Facilities").